Ghosts Next Door

 I didn't think so.

-“Go to the services!
-Do not go back home!”
+"Go to the services!
+Do not go back home!"
+I've put her on speakerphone.

-Hate her, just hate her.
-There’s a large open grass lot next to the little church where the neighbors are nice enough to let everyone park.
-It’s crowded and it looks like the better half of Hau’ula is in attendance.
-The tarpaulin tents are up and the smoke rising from the imu (underground oven) wafts the aroma of the steamed pig through the congregation and causes everyone to squirm in their chairs.
-It’s almost ready to be brought out and eaten and no one can wait.
-People are bunched up together outside on the lawn fronting the steps of the church.
-On the inside, it’s shoulder to shoulder and everyone including the good Pastor is sweating buckets.
-He’s a good guy Pastor Jacob; he used to be the resident drug dealer but ended up getting busted by the local P.D.
-That’s after his friends rolled on him in exchange for lesser time spent.
-He ended up losing everything and had to do a nickel in an Arizona lock up.
-That’s where he found god and changed his life.
-After paying his debt to society he headed back to the little green church in Hau’ula.
+A large open grass lot sits next to the little church, where the neighbors are friendly enough to let everyone park.
+It's crowded, and it looks like the better half of Hau'ula is in attendance.
+The tarpaulin tents are up, and the smoke rising from the imu (underground oven) wafts the aroma of the steamed pig through the congregation, causing everyone to squirm in their chairs.
+It's almost ready to be brought out and eaten, and no one can wait.
+People are bunched together outside on the lawn fronting the church's steps.
+On the inside, it's shoulder to shoulder, and everyone, including the good Pastor, is sweating buckets.
+He's a good guy, Pastor Jacob; he used to be the resident drug dealer but got busted by the local P.D.
+That's after his friends rolled on him in exchange for less time spent.
+He ended up losing everything and had to do a nickel in an Arizona lock-up.
+That's where he found god and changed his life.
+After paying his debt to society, he headed back to the little green church in Hau'ula.

 He's been here ever since.

 For all that he invested in his hopefuls, not one of them is present today.
 For my former teammates who put in long torturous hours and suffered under his personal attacks and tirades and his hours of treating them like shit?
-Here they are; ever loyal lapdogs, arm in arm shedding tears, each with their own war story regarding Coach Edmund Chun.
+Here they are, ever-loyal lapdogs, arm in arm, shedding tears, each with their own war story regarding Coach Edmund Chun.

-I stand here now gazing at his withered form, it’s only a shell of what he used to be.
-He was a bull of a man and he had the strength of one as well, but now he lays here with too much makeup on his face and it gives him such a maudlin appearance that I almost half expect him to sit up in his coffin and lead everyone in a chorus of ‘Danny Boy.’
+I stand here now gazing at his withered form; it's only a shell of what he used to be.
+He was a bull of a man, and he had the strength of one as well, but now he lays here with too much makeup on his face, and it gives him such a maudlin appearance that I almost half expect him to sit up in his coffin and lead everyone in a chorus of 'Danny Boy.'

-“Just paying my respects, it’s the least I could do.…or wanted to do,” I replied.
+"Just paying my respects; it's the least I could do.…or wanted to do," I replied.

 "Why are you still here?"
 I asked him.

-“I became a firefighter right out of high school like my dad and after paying my dues and putting in the time, I finally got stationed here in Hau’ula.
-Works out for my family, I don’t have to drive far,” he explained.
+"I became a firefighter right out of high school like my dad, and after paying my dues and putting in the time, I finally got stationed here in Hau'ula.
+Works out for my family; I don't have to drive far," he explained.

-“Yeah,” I say to him as I wave, “take care Hiram,”
+"Yeah," I say to him as I wave, "Take care, Hiram,"

 ….…………….

-I’m driving past Kahana Bay and the phone rings almost on cue; I put it on speaker.
+I'm driving past Kahana Bay, and the phone rings almost on cue; I put it on speaker.

 "Hello?"